What is the Graduate Outcomes Survey?

-A national report is produced, alongside an Appendix in the form of an interactive dashboard.
+An ”Access our Data” dashboard is produced, in the form of an interactive dashboard.
 This dashboard facilitates further analysis and findings.

-An “All Years” dashboard is also available.
-This enables year-on-year analysis and comparison of graduate outcomes.
 No data is available for the Class of 2019, as the timing of the survey coincided with the onset of COVID-19.
 To avoid placing an extra burden on students and institutes alike, the decision was made to cancel the Class of 2019 Graduate Outcomes Survey.
-As such, the years available are the Class of 2017, 2018, 2020 and 2021.
+As such, the years available are the Class of 2017, 2018, 2020, 2021 and 2022.

 Undergraduate Honours Degrees